Milwaukee: Brewing

-Miller Brewing Company was founded in 1855.
+Miller Brewing Company, founded in 1855, has its main brewery in Milwaukee's West Side.

-The former Pabst Brewery Complex closed in 1997 and was later renovated into a mixed-use complex.

 Milwaukee became synonymous with Germans and beer beginning in the 1840s.
 The Germans had long enjoyed beer and set up breweries when they arrived in Milwaukee.
 By 1856, there were more than two dozen breweries in Milwaukee, most of them owned and operated by Germans.
 Besides making beer for the rest of the nation, Milwaukeeans enjoyed consuming the various beers produced in the city's breweries.
 As early as 1843, pioneer historian James Buck recorded 138 taverns in Milwaukee, an average of one per forty residents.
 Today, beer halls and taverns are abundant in the city, but only one of the major breweries—Miller—remains in Milwaukee.

 Milwaukee was once the home to four of the world's largest beer breweries (Schlitz, Blatz, Pabst, and Miller), and was the number one beer producing city in the world for many years, giving it the nickname " Brew City ".
 As late as 1981, Milwaukee had the greatest brewing capacity in the world.
 Despite the decline in its position as the world's leading beer producer after the loss of two of those breweries, Miller Brewing Company remains a key employer by employing over 2,200 of the city's workers.
 Because of Miller's position as the second-largest beer-maker in the U.S., the city remains known as a beer town.
 The city and surrounding areas are seeing a resurgence in microbreweries, nanobreweries and brewpubs with the craft beer movement.

 The historic Milwaukee Brewery in "Miller Valley" at 4000 West State Street, is the oldest functioning major brewery in the United States.
 In addition to Miller and the heavily automated Leinenkugel's brewery in the old Blatz 10th Street plant, other stand-alone breweries in Milwaukee include Milwaukee Brewing Company, a microbrewery in Walker's Point neighborhood; Lakefront Brewery, a microbrewery in Brewers Hill; and Sprecher Brewery, a German brewery that also brews craft sodas.
 Since 2015, nearly two dozen craft brewing companies have been established in the city.